-- Quality control reviews of engagements for compliance with risk management processes, including independence; - Central monitoring of independence key performance indicators including compliance with AFS requirements; - Annual compliance independence confirmations by partners and staff: - Personal independence audits of a selection of partners, directors and managers; and - Annual assessment of the Firm's adherence with the PwC network's risk management standards for independence.
+- Quality control reviews of engagements for compliance with risk management processes, including independence; - Central monitoring of independence key performance indicators including compliance with AFS requirements; - Annual compliance independence confirmations by partners and staff; - Personal independence audits of a selection of partners, directors and managers; and - Annual assessment of the firm's adherence with the PwC network's risk management standards for independence.

-Potential breaches of the firm's independence policies that are identified from self-disclosures, compliance confirmations, personal independence audits, engagement reviews and other monitoring activities are investigated by the Firm's Independence team to determine if a reportable breach has occurred.
-A breach of independence policies by a partner or staff member may lead to disciplinary action.
+Potential breaches of the firm's independence policies that are identified from self-disclosures, compliance confirmations, personal independence audits, engagement reviews and other monitoring activities are investigated by the firm's Independence team to determine if a reportable breach has occurred.
+A breach of independence policies by a partner or staff member is assessed under the Irish Firm Accountability Framework and may lead to disciplinary action.

-The results of the Firm's monitoring are reported to the Firm's Risk and Quality partner and provide assurance that the Firm's policies and processes are being followed.
-The investigations of any identified violations of policies also serve to identify the need for improvements in the Firm's systems and processes, and for additional guidance and training.
+The results of the firm's monitoring are reported to the firm's Risk leader and provide assurance that the firm's policies and processes are being followed.
+The investigations of any identified violations of policies also serve to identify the need for improvements in the firm's systems and processes, and for additional guidance and training.

-9. Continuing professional education of our people
+9. Continuing profession education of our people